Can You Use Salicylic Acid with Niacinamide?

 And today's star duo?
 Salicylic acid + niacinamide to clear acne and heal stressed out skin.

 There's a perfect pairing for every skin type.
 Before you go layering skincare products, understand your skin type and skin concerns.
-And before you adopt the same skincare routine as your favourite Tik Tok guru, always patch test to be safe.
+And before you adopt the same skincare routine as your favourite Tik Tok guru, always do a patch test to be safe.

 You Are Loved.